askoretskiy/examples/algorithms/algorithms.md

         * pop min from heap into A\[i]
 * Almost sorted array -> use quick sort with pivot = last or first element
 * Insertion sort for small arrays (<= 10 elements)
+* We already know the range of target values -> radix sort

 ## Type of algorithms